 It’s our gratitude and compassion for others that spurs us on to keep our New Year’s Resolutions, NOT willpower.
 According to the research, in the long run we’re motivated by love because love keeps us focused and enjoying our goals.
 In spite of the short sightedness of those who rise quickly to the top because of rapacious greed, they are always outdone by our love for others.
 We are stronger together.

-If you live near Portland, OR/Vancouver, WA and you would like help choosing worthwhile, loving goals for the next year, please contact my Jantzen Beach office and schedule an appointment.
-I also offer online therapy if that works best for your busy schedule.
+If you would like help choosing worthwhile, loving goals for the next year, please schedule an appointment.
+I offer online therapy so we can meet from the comfort of your own home.